sap-tutorials/Tutorials/tutorials/spa-create-forms/spa-create-forms.md

     > If copy is not available then create the form in the same way and modify the texts wherever relevant as shown below.

-8. To add the new rejection form , we will use the **Duplicate** feature.
+8. To add the new rejection form, you will use the **Duplicate** feature.

     **Duplicate** feature is used to copy artifacts within the Business Process whereas **Copy** feature is used to copy artifacts across the business processes.